 We watched a De Villiers’ Swallowtail Battus devilliers ovipositing on an Aristolochia passiflorifolia vine and when examining the plant Doug found several eggs and larvae of different sizes.
 Later a pair in cop allowed me at last to see them settled and close up.

-We also saw two Monk Skipper Asbolis capucinus, four Nanus Skipperling Oarisma nanus and a Hanno Blue Hemiargus hanno larva.
+We also saw two Monk Skipper Asbolis capucinus, four Nanus Skipperling Oarisma nanus and a Ceraunus Blue Hemiargus ceraunus larva.
 A great morning spent in a very special place.

 Doug showed us a Tropical Chequered Skipper Pyrgus oileus larva and another of Cassius Blue Leptotes cassius being attended by two ants.